This is regarding Ivy and the light on the ceiling.

 Ivy very rarely meows.
-I could probably count the amount of times I’ve heard that cow meow on one hand.
+I could probably count the number of times I’ve heard that cat meow on one hand.

 That’s not to say that she doesn’t make sounds.
 When she wants my attention, she might “um.”
 Or she might “me” if she wants me to pet her.